Trombiculidae: Larva

-Chiggers attach to the host, pierce the skin, inject enzymes into the bite wound that digest cellular contents, and then suck up the digested tissue through a tube formed by hardened skin cells called a stylostome.
+Chiggers attach to the host, pierce the skin, inject enzymes into the wound that digest cellular contents, and then suck up the digested tissue through a tube formed by hardened skin cells called a stylostome.
 They do not burrow into the skin or suck blood, as is commonly assumed.
 Itching from a chigger bite may not develop until 24–48 hours after the bite, so the victim may not associate the specific exposure with the bite itself.
 The red welt/bump on the skin is not where a chigger laid eggs, as is sometimes believed.
 The larvae remain attached to suitable hosts for three to five days before dropping off to begin their nymphal stage.
 They tend to attach where clothing has restrictions, such as belt lines, or behind the knees when wearing jeans.

 During the wet season, chiggers are usually found in tall grass and other vegetation.
 During dry seasons, chiggers are mostly found underneath brush and shady areas.
 Standing still or lying in tall grass gives them more time to climb onto a person.

 Nymph

 Once the larva has gorged itself on skin and has fallen off its host, it develops to its nymph stage.
 The nymph is sexually immature, but more closely resembles the adult.

 This stage consists of three phases: the protonymph, deutonymph, and tritonymph.
 The protonymph and tritonymph morphologies are unusual in species of Trombiculidae.
 The protonymph phase combines larval and protonymph characteristics with deutonymph and tritonymph morphology.
 The protonymph is an inactive transitional stage.
 The active deutonymph develops an additional pair of legs (for a total of eight).
-Lastly, it re-enters inactivity during its transitional tritonymph phase before growing to adulthood.
+Finally, it re-enters inactivity during its transitional tritonymph phase before growing to adulthood.

 Adult

 As deutonymphs and adults, trombiculid mites are independent predators that feed on small arthropods and their eggs, and are also found to eat plant material.
 They live in soil and are often found when digging in yards or gardens or in compost bins.

-Recently (2018), methods based on autofluorescence microscopy were developed to enable identification of trombiculid mites to the species level on the basis of morphological traits without any special preparation.
+In 2018, methods based on autofluorescence microscopy were developed to enable identification of trombiculid mites to the species level on the basis of morphological traits without any special preparation.